 Apple has strengthened the AirPods in the areas they were already strong and chosen to leave their weaknesses more or less as they are.
 It’s an odd approach, but the success of the first-generation model proves that the formula works.

-We’d love them to fit more people better and to have some physical controls, but Apple is sticking to its guns.
-Besides, sound quality has improved, and that’s more than we were expecting.
+We’d love them to fit more people better and to have some physical controls, but Apple is sticking to its guns, and does at least now offer the AirPods Pros to those looking for more.
+Besides, the sound quality of the standard AirPods has improved, and that’s more than we were expecting.

 - Sound 4